- Cancer Information

 Side effects from surgery, chemotherapy or radiation therapy may change the way you look.
-You may be distressed or embarrassed about these changes.
-You may also feel less confident about who you are and what you can do.
+You may be upset or feel embarrassed about these changes.
+You may also be less confident about who you are and what you can do.
 It is normal to feel self-conscious when you return to work.
-Give yourself time to adapt to any changes.
+Give yourself time to get used to any changes.

 Tips for improving confidence

 - Talk about the changes.
 If you don’t openly acknowledge that you look different, people may avoid you because they don’t know what to say.

-- Consider asking your manager to raise the issue of your appearance with your co-workers if you feel uncomfortable talking about it.
+- Ask your manager to discuss your appearance with co-workers if you don’t feel comfortable doing it.

 - Be prepared for co-workers to ask questions.

 - Answer questions directly or say that you would prefer not to discuss it.

-- Wear a wig, beanie, cap or scarf if you’ve lost your hair and feel uncomfortable being bald at work.
+- Consider a wig, beanie, cap or scarf if you’ve lost your hair and feel uncomfortable being bald at work.
 Some state and territory Cancer Councils offer a free wig service – call 13 11 20 for more details.